Commonwealth Prac Payments

 • When will I receive my payment?

-All payments will be processed fortnightly to students, with the first payment being administered the week prior to the start of the placement.
-You will need to ensure that your bank account details have been entered in studentConnect prior to the start of your placements to avoid delays in the processing of your payments.
+All payments will be processed in one lump sum close after the commencement of the placement.
+You will need to ensure that your bank account details have been entered in studentConnect prior to the start of your placements to avoid delays in the processing of your payment.

 • What if my placement is delayed or undertaken at a different time?